 At the second community workshop (February 24, 2022), attendees were asked to rank potential alternatives based on their components after they were presented by the project team.
 Components for the presented alternatives can be found below:

-Key improvements along this corridor include:
+Key improvements include:

-Improved safety for vehicles, pedestrians, and bicyclists
+Safer streets for vehicles, pedestrians, and bicyclists

-Enhanced accessibility for people of all ages and abilities
+Greater accessibility for people of all ages and abilities

 Attendees at the first community workshop (May 19, 2021) completed a survey to share their thoughts on the corridor's existing conditions and what they would like to see in future improvement projects.
 Below are key takeaways from survey responses: